socomsystems/documentation/admin_manual/configuration_files/external_storage_configuration_gui.rst

 ==================================

-The External Storage Support application enables you to mount external storage services and devices as secondary Nextcloud storage devices.
+The External Storage Support application enables you to mount external storage services and devices as secondary cyfrSpaces storage devices.
 You may also allow users to mount their own external storage services.

-Nextcloud 9.0 introduces a new set of :ref:`occ commands for managing external storage <files_external_label>`.
+cyfrSpaces 9.0 introduces a new set of :ref:`occ commands for managing external storage <files_external_label>`.

-Also new in 9.0 is an option for the Nextcloud admin to enable or disable sharing on individual external mountpoints (see :ref:`external_storage_mount_options_label`).
+Also new in 9.0 is an option for the cyfrSpaces admin to enable or disable sharing on individual external mountpoints (see :ref:`external_storage_mount_options_label`).
 Sharing on such mountpoints is disabled by default.